The Complexity of Evaluating nfer: Complexity Results for Inclusive nfer

 We continue by settling the case of specifications with cycles, but restricted to finite data.

 \begin{theorem} The \infer evaluation problem with finite data is \exptime-complete. \end{theorem}

 \begin{proof} We first prove the lower bound by reducing from the word problem for alternating polynomial space Turing machines (see, e.g.,~\cite{BB} for detailed definitions).
 As $\exptime = \apspace$, this yields the desired lower bound.

+Recall that an alternating Turing machine has both existential states and universal states and a run of such a machine is a tree labeled by configurations.
+An accepting run is finite, labeled by the initial configuration in the root, every vertex labeled by an existential configuration (i.e., one with an existential state) has one child labeled by a successor configuration, every vertex labeled by a universal configuration has for all successor configurations a child labeled by it, and all leaves are labeled by accepting configurations.
+We refer to paths through such a (tree-like) run as run-branches.

-Thus, fix an alternating polynomial space Turing machine~$\tm$, i.e., there is some polynomial~$p$ such that $\tm$ uses at most space~$p(|w|)$ when started on input~$w$.
+So, fix an alternating polynomial space Turing machine~$\tm$, i.e., there is some polynomial~$p$ such that $\tm$ uses at most space~$p(|w|)$ when started on input~$w$.
 Let us also fix some input~$w$ for $\tm$.
 We construct an instance of \infer that simulates a run of $\tm$ on $w$.
-To simplify our construction, we make some assumptions (all without loss of generality): \begin{itemize} \item The set~$Q$ of states of $\tm$ is of the form~$\set{1,2,\ldots, q}$ for some $q \in \natty$ and $1$ is the initial state. \item The tape alphabet~$\Gamma$ of $\tm$ is equal to $\set{0,1, \ldots, 9}$ and $0$ is the blank symbol. \item Every run tree of $\tm$ has only finite branches, i.e., $\tm$ terminates on every input.
+To simplify our construction, we make some assumptions (all without loss of generality): \begin{itemize} \item The set~$Q$ of states of $\tm$ is of the form~$\set{1,2,\ldots, |Q|}$ and $1$ is the initial state. \item The tape alphabet~$\Gamma$ of $\tm$ is equal to $\set{0,1, \ldots, 9}$ and $0$ is the blank symbol. \item Every run of $\tm$ has only finite branches, i.e., $\tm$ terminates on every input.
 To this end, we assume the existence of a set of terminal states, which is split into accepting and rejecting ones. \item Every nonterminal configuration (one with a nonterminal state) has exactly two successor configurations.
 Such states are either existential or universal. \end{itemize} So, a configuration of $\tm$ is of the form~$\cleft q \cright$ with $q \in Q$ and $\cleft, \cright \in \Gamma^*$ such that $|\cleft|+|\cright|=p(|w|)$, with the convention that the head is on the first letter of $\cright$.

 For $c \in \Gamma^*$, let $c^R$ denote the reverse of $c$.
 Due to our assumption on $\Gamma$ we can treat $\cleft$ and $\cright^R$ as natural numbers encoded in base ten.
 We uniquely identify a configuration~$\cleft q \cright$ by the triple~$(\cleft, q, \cright^R)$ of natural numbers.
 The initial configuration of $\tm$ on $w$ is encoded by the triple $(0,1,w^R)$ representing that the tape to the left of the head has only blanks, the machine is in the initial state~$1$, and $w$ is to the right of the head with the remaining cells of the tape being blank.